-Vietnam stock prediction (HOSE): a frontier market and honest early numbers
+Vietnam stock prediction (HOSE): a frontier market and an honest, modest edge

-My model is ~40% on Vietnam (HOSE) so far β an early number on a tiny ~30-prediction sample, with frontier-market and data caveats I own.
+My model is ~51.5% on Vietnam (HOSE) across ~1,976 verified predictions β a modest edge, not a money printer, with real frontier-market and data-coverage caveats I own.

 I run Trading Agent, and I publish every prediction my model makes β wins and embarrassments alike β at /predictions.
-Vietnam is the market where I have the least to show and the most to caveat.
-So rather than dress it up, let me walk through exactly what the record says and why I'd treat it with more skepticism than any market I cover.
+Vietnam is one of the markets I caveat the most, even now that the sample has grown large enough to say something.
+So rather than dress it up, let me walk through exactly what the record says and why I'd treat it with more skepticism than most markets I cover.

-On the Ho Chi Minh Stock Exchange (HOSE), my model has logged roughly 40% directional accuracy β across only about 30 verified predictions.
+On the Ho Chi Minh Stock Exchange (HOSE), my model has logged roughly 51.5% directional accuracy β across about 1,976 verified predictions.
+On the 3-day horizon specifically, it's closer to 56%.

-Why Vietnam is genuinely hard β and partly my own fault
+Why Vietnam is genuinely hard β and partly my own data problem

 It's a frontier market, not an emerging one.
 Vietnam is still classified a tier below "emerging," and that label captures real roughness: patchier liquidity, a younger rulebook, and less smooth price discovery than the developed markets my pipeline was first built for.
 Frontier microstructure β gaps, daily price limits, thin order books on some names β produces sharp, discontinuous moves that a momentum-and-pattern model reads poorly.